Pyrooo2030/Html/README.txt

 To get the full registration/login functionality working, you'll need to:

-1. Create your own `appsettings.json` inside `BackEnd/BackEnd/` with your own MySQL credentials, port, and password (see `appsettings.Example.json` for the expected format).
+1. Create your own `appsettings.json` inside `BackEnd/BackEnd/` with your own MySQL credentials, port, and password.
 2. Create a MySQL database named `account_management` (or update the database name in your connection string).
 3. Run `dotnet ef database update` inside `BackEnd/BackEnd/` to create the required tables.
 4. Run the backend project — note the port it starts on (shown in the terminal).